 However, at the start of 2020, it was confirmed that it would actually appear earlier.
 The series is now set to debut at some point this year, with Disney CEO Bob Iger announcing in February that it would make its way to Disney+ in December 2020.

-This gives creators 10 months to complete post-production, as filming wrapped in March 2020, with a crew member posting a picture on Instagram to mark the occasion:
+This meant creators had 10 months to complete post-production, as filming wrapped in March 2020, with a crew member posting a picture on Instagram to mark the occasion.

 As you’d probably expect, Elizabeth Olsen will reprise her role as Wanda Maximoff, the superhero known as Scarlet Witch because A) she wears a lot of red, and B) she has witch-like powers that can manipulate minds and matter.

 Paul Bettany is also expected to return as Vision – although it’s not exactly clear how.
 The android died during the events of Infinity War before Thanos’ snap, and he wasn’t brought back to life in sequel Endgame.
-Though based on the trailer, there’s all sorts of bizarre, magical goings-on in this series…
+Characters in the new trailer also notes Vision’s previous death, so his apparent resurrection is a mystery –though based on the released footage in general, there’s all sorts of bizarre, magical goings-on in this series…

 Teyonah Parris has also been confirmed to star.
 The Dear White People and Empire actress will play an adult version of Monica Rambeau, the daughter of Maria (Lashana Lynch) in Captain Marvel.
 Interestingly, in the comics, Rambeau becomes the second Captain Marvel and even the leader of the Avengers for a time.
 Could Carol Danvers have some competition?